 Avoid suffering on the road to greatness

-I'm not sure when I came up with the phrase the Van Gogh Syndrome, but it describes so many artists.
+I'm not sure when I invented the phrase the Van Gogh Syndrome, but it describes so many artists, past and present.
 We're sold on the myth that artists have to suffer to become great.

 There's just one problem...